luvianwang/Computer-Graphic/README.md

 Assignment 3:
 Lighting and Shading
 simulated 7 dfferent shading models: Gouraud, Phong, Blinn-Phong, Anisotropic (like brushed metal), Toon (cartoon-like), gooch and cross-hatching

+Assignment 4:
+Textures and Shadows
+implement a skybox and a brick foor.
+The foor terrain uses basic texture mapping (for color), normal and ambient occlusion mapping (for detailed bumps), and shadow mapping.